mesg-foundation/engine/README.md

 mesg-core service deploy https://github.com/mesg-foundation/service-discord-invitation
 ```

-Once the service is deployed, the console displays its Service ID.
-The Service ID is a unique way for the application to connect to the right service through MESG Core.
+Once the service is deployed, the console displays its id.
+This id is a unique way for the application to connect to the right service through MESG Core.
 You'll need to use them inside the application.

 ### 4. Create the application